wcm-io/io.wcm.wcm.core.components/bundles/core/src/main/webapp/app-root/components/accordion/v1/README.md

 ## Enhanced Features

-* No enhancements - inherits all features from it's [super component][extends-component]
+* No enhancements - inherits all features from its [super component][extends-component]